English

 Nausea

-Nausea: Symptoms, Causes & Treatment
+Nausea: Symptoms, Causes and Treatment Options

 Nausea is a distressing symptom characterised by an uneasy sensation in the stomach, often preceding vomiting.
 It can result from various factors, such as infections, motion sickness, pregnancy, or medical treatments like chemotherapy.
 The body's natural response to toxins or discomfort triggers a complex interplay of signals between the brain and digestive system, leading to a strong sense of unease.